ChristianLobaugh/resume/readme.md

 # Resume

-This is a basic resume that uses tailwindcss for styling and purgecss to shrink resulting css.
+This is a resume built with HTML that uses tailwindcss for styling.

-I handle these manually rather than using any kind of post processor or bundler (seems like overkill for one page)
+I handle building the css manually rather than using any kind of post processor or bundler (seems like overkill for one page)

 ## files
 index.html is the html source
-main.css is the stylesheet referenced by index.html, but it is not the file to edit. styles.css is the base css source to edit.
-This will be compiled by tailwind into main.css which is then processed by purgecss into a smaller main.css.
+styles.css is the css source for editing.
+This will be compiled by tailwind into main.css which is what is actually used by the page.

 ## Workflow
-The basic workflow when there are page/css changes is to run tailwind
+- The basic workflow is that when there are changes made to the styles.css or tailwind.config, you will need to run tailwind build.

-# NOTE - PurgeCss is not working correctly at this point.
-It's being too aggressive.
-I need to trouble shoot this
-## I've pared down the breakpoints and colors used by tailwind to control the css file size for now
+- I also recommend setting the tailwind.config purge setting to disabled during development so you can see your changes without needing to rebuild.
+(Purge will remove any css not used, so if you change the css classes in your html, you will not see the changes as purge deleted them).
+Be sure to set this option back to true before deploying to production.

 ## Tailwind